Last updated on May 18, 2026

 For perspective, the difference between the cheapest Standard deck in the meta and the cheapest Legacy deck in the meta is roughly $2,000.
 When you jump from Legacy to Vintage, it's a $10,000 difference.

 Before we get into it, I want to bring up Magic: The Gathering Online and Magic: The Gathering Arena.
-The economy on the Magic videogames is a bit different.
+The economy on the Magic videogames is rather different.

 Magic Online